slub/labe/data/README.md

 So in total: 3 sorts over 100G+ data, 3 passes.

+We may trim down OCI dump before hand to column 2 and 3 only.

 ## OCI dump and sizing

 * 6741422v11.zip is 32GB zip compressed; may need a quick transfer into "single file zstd"